thanhson1085/angular-admin-seed/README.md

 - `npm run dist` - a shortcut for `grunt serve:dist` to minify the files for deployment
 - Run `grunt test` to make sure the application work perfectly

+And please make note that this project includes PhantomJS for test.
+So you have to [install PhantomJS](https://sonnguyen.ws/install-nodejs-phantomjs-casperjs-ubuntu-14-04/)